 Therefore, you're kind of stuck buying an engagement ring unless you happen to have found the 1:1,000,000 woman who happens to not like diamonds.

 True story.
 Past tense.

+I readily admit that I was shocked and confused.
 Those words shattered my illusions like a flash bomb exploding in my mind.

 I'd never met a woman before who didn't like diamonds.

 I felt like Agnes in the Minions Movie when she found a unicorn.